albin-johansson/centurion/docs/pages/api/event/event.rst

   void foo(cen::event& event)
   {
-    // no need to handle quit event instance, just need to know if it is a quite event if (event.is<cen::quit_event>()) {
+    // no need to handle quit event instance, just need to know that it is a quit event if (event.is<cen::quit_event>()) {
       // quit application...
     }